Toyota Venza manuals

 Other materials about Toyota Venza:

-SYSTEM DESCRIPTION If either the M1 or M2 seat memory switch is pressed, the outer mirror control ECU assembly (driver door) detects the seat memory switch status and sends the switch signal to the main body ECU (driver side junction block assembly) via C ...
+DESCRIPTION When either the M1 or M2 switch is pressed, the outer mirror control ECU assembly LH sends a switch signal to the main body ECU (driver side junction block assembly) via CAN communication.
+Then, the main body ECU (driver side junction block as ...

 © 2016-2025 Copyright www.tovenza.com